johnrobertmahlan/rock-the-vote/README.md

 Voting is both a right and a privilege.
 So it is important to be well informed before casting your ballot.
 The goal of this app is to help you with that.
 Simply enter your address and:

-* Find out who your locatl representatives are
+* Find out who your local representatives are
 * See which elected seats are being contested in upcoming elections
 * Learn more about polling locations, early voting sites, and ballot dropoff locations